GuillaumeGomez/browser-UI-test/README.md

 assert-attribute: ("#id > .class", {"attribute-name": "attribute-value"})
 assert-attribute: ("//*[@id='id']/*[@class='class']", {"key1": "value1", "key2": "value2"})

-// If you to check all elements matching this selector/XPath, use `ALL`:
+// If you want to check all elements matching this selector/XPath, use `ALL`:
 assert-attribute: ("#id > .class", {"attribute-name": "attribute-value"}, ALL)
 assert-attribute: ("//*[@id='id']/*[@class='class']", {"key1": "value1", "key2": "value2"}, ALL)
 ```